These 11 online teaching tools for elementary teachers engage students and bring teaching and learning to life.

 After publishing, notice the new URL in the address bar of your browser.

 From there, they do their individual or group research using those links.
-No real worries about them getting information from unreliable sites.

 Quizlet is a great interactive online teaching tool that lends itself to making vocabulary cards and reviewing information.

-You must register, but it is free!
+You must register, but it’s free.

 10. Google Documents (aka Google Docs)

 If your learners don’t have school email accounts that are gmail-based, then skip to the next online teaching tool because a Gmail account is required to access Google Documents.

 During Writer’s Workshop, when students are ready to draft, you can have them do so in a Google Document.

 Upon creating a new document, they immediately “share” it with you, allowing you “editing” privileges.

 You then receive an email from each student that “shared” his/her document with you.
 That email has the link to their respective document.